intari/readingtracker/README.md

   Permissions
   * RECEIVE_BOOT_COMPLETED  - to be able to catch moments when you start read
   * INTERNET - communication with our server
-  * ACCESS_NETWORK_STATE - usage analytics & error reporting.
+  * ACCESS_NETWORK_STATE - usage analytics and error reporting.
   * READ_PHONE_STATE - statistics
   * GET_TASKS - to knew when you switch from supported reading app to something other
   * WRITE_EXTERNAL_STORAGE - automatic updates of non-PlayStore versions using HockeyApp